Neural Generalization of Multiple Kernel Learning: Introduction

 In recent years, finding the connection between kernel and deep learning methods has become an active research topic.
-These works have been done mostly with the purpose of boosting kernel methods or a better understanding of deep learning \cite{daniely2016toward,jacot2018neural,belkin2018understand,cho2010large,mairal2014convolutional}.
-In this paper, we investigate the connection between deep learning and a well-known problem in kernel methods, namely multiple kernel learning, for improving kernel-based algorithms.
-We show that the conventional multiple kernel learning problem can be interpreted as a one-layer neural network without nonlinear activation functions in which the input is represented by multiple kernels.
-From this point of view, we propose a Neural Generalization of Multiple Kernel Learning (NGMKL), which extends the shallow linear neural interpretation of multiple kernel learning to a multilayer neural network with nonlinear activation functions.
-This practice leads to a MKL model with higher complexity, which improves the capacity of MKL models to learn more complex functions.
+These works have been done mainly with the purpose of boosting kernel methods \citep{cho2010large,mairal2014convolutional,song2018optimizing} or achieving a better understanding of deep learning models \citep{daniely2016toward,jacot2018neural,belkin2018understand}.
+In this paper, we investigate the connection between deep learning and a set of well-known algorithms in kernel methods, namely MKL, for improving kernel-based algorithms.
+We show that the conventional MKL algorithms can be interpreted as a one-layer neural network without nonlinear activation functions in which kernel values represent the input.
+From this point of view, we propose a Neural Generalization of Multiple Kernel Learning (NGMKL), which extends the shallow linear neural interpretation of MKL to a multilayer neural network with nonlinear activation functions.
+This practice leads to an MKL model with higher complexity, which improves the capacity of MKL models to learn more complex functions.

-MKL models with deep structures have been investigated previously through Multilayer Multiple Kernel Learning (MLMKL) methods \cite{jiu2017nonlinear,jiu2016deep,jiu2019deep}.
+MKL models with deep structures have been investigated previously through Multilayer Multiple Kernel Learning (MLMKL) methods \citep{jiu2017nonlinear,jiu2016deep,jiu2019deep}.
 However, the framework of these methods still sticks to kernelized SVMs, which makes them significantly different from neural networks.
-More precisely, firstly, similar to ordinary MKL methods, MLMKL models use SVMs as classifiers, while neural networks utilize softmax for classification.
+More precisely, similar to ordinary MKL methods, MLMKL models use SVMs as classifiers, while neural networks utilize softmax for classification.
 Secondly, these models have some constraints on the parameters, such as the positivity of the combination weights to keep the deep kernel function positive definite.
-However, we note that the rationality behind imposing positive definiteness over kernel functions is to obtain a convex objective function, which MLMKL will not attain because of their deep structure.
-As a result, it may not be beneficial to constraint the kernel function to be a Mercer kernel in a deep structure.
+However, we note that the rationality behind imposing positive definiteness over kernel functions is to obtain a convex objective function, which MLMKL will not attain because of its deep structure.
+As a result, it may not be beneficial to constrain the kernel function to be a Mercer kernel in a deep structure.
 Finally, in contrast to typical deep learning models, in MLMKL models, the weights are not usually trained simultaneously, and the training algorithm alternates between learning the kernel combination weights and the classifier's parameters.